Nereid (moon): Physical characteristics

-Nereid is similar in size to Saturn's moon Mimas, though Nereid is denser.
+Nereid is third-largest of Neptune's satellites, and has a mean radius of about 180 km, similar to Saturn's moon Mimas.
+It is by far the largest normal irregular satellite known, having about two-thirds the mass of all irregular moons combined.
+(Triton is much larger, but is very unusual for an irregular satellite.)
+Nereid also accounts for about 98% of the mass of Neptune's entire irregular satellite system altogether (excluding Triton), which is similar to the situation of Phoebe at Saturn (the second-largest normal irregular moon in the Solar System).

-Since 1987 some photometric observations of Nereid have detected large (by ~1 of magnitude) variations of its brightness, which can happen over years and months, but sometimes even over a few days.
+The shape of Nereid is unknown.
+Since 1987 some photometric observations of Nereid have detected large (by ~1 magnitude) variations of its brightness, which can happen over years and months, but sometimes even over a few days.
 They persist even after a correction for distance and phase effects.
 On the other hand, not all astronomers who have observed Nereid have noticed such variations.
 This means that they may be quite chaotic.
-To date there is no credible explanation of the variations, but, if they exist, they are likely related to the rotation of Nereid.
+To date, there is no credible explanation of the variations, but if they exist, they are likely related to the rotation of Nereid.
 Nereid's rotation could be either in the state of forced precession or even chaotic rotation (like Hyperion) due to its highly elliptical orbit.

 In 2016, extended observations with the Kepler space telescope showed only low-amplitude variations (0.033 magnitudes).
-Thermal modeling based on infrared observations from the Spitzer and Herschel space telescopes suggest that Nereid is only moderately elongated with an aspect ratio of 1.3:1, which disfavors forced precession of the rotation.
+Thermal modeling based on infrared observations from the Spitzer and Herschel space telescopes suggests that Nereid is only moderately elongated with a maximum aspect ratio of 1.3:1, which disfavors forced precession of the rotation.
 The thermal model also indicates that the surface roughness of Nereid is very high, likely similar to the Saturnian moon Hyperion.

 Spectrally, Nereid appears neutral in colour and water ice has been detected on its surface.
 Its spectrum appears to be intermediate between Uranus's moons Titania and Umbriel, which suggests that Nereid's surface is composed of a mixture of water ice and some spectrally neutral material.
 The spectrum is markedly different from minor planets of the outer solar system, centaurs Pholus, Chiron and Chariklo, suggesting that Nereid formed around Neptune rather than being a captured body.

 Halimede, which displays a similar gray neutral colour, may be a fragment of Nereid that was broken off during a collision.